Pearls of Wisdom

 Attach a few feather pieces (typically in a different color than the rest of the flower) or pearl/crystal wire sprays to the wire steam by securely wrapping them several times with thread or 32-gauge wire.

-Design tip: View additional information on creating pearl/crystal wire sprays in Sparkling Bouquets with SWAROVSKI ELEMENTS.
+Design tip: View additional information on creating pearl/crystal wire sprays in Sparkling Bouquets with Swarovski crystal.

 Start by cutting the feathers to your desired petal size.
 Next, cluster and curl three feathers at a time against the wire stem and secure them tightly to the wire stem with thread or 32-gauge wire.
 Continue to add clusters of feathers until the flower is complete and secured against the wire stem.